illinoistech-itm/jhajek/See-Through-Cloud-Lab/Readme.md

 To make this as cloud native as possible we enforce the use of automation tooling for the creation of virtual machine templates and the integration of (on the administrative side) of the setting necessary to connect components of our cloud.
 Version control is a **must** and required.
 This is similar to how modern PaaS platforms like Heroku function.

-#### Secure Template
+#### Secure Templates

-A pre-made secure template is provided to each student which can be used to build basic virtual machines or extended via shell scripts for custom needs.
-Our secure template also includes needed modification to integrate various cloud services into the stock operating systems.
+A pre-made secure template is provided to each student which can be used to build basic virtual machines or extend virtual machines via shell scripts for custom systems.
+Our secure template includes the needed modifications for integrating various services with the stock operating systems to make them function in a cloud native way.

-* Integration with our service discovery (Consul using the Gossip protocol) on the `meta-network` so applications can dynamically discover systems that don't have static IP mappings.
+* Integration with our service discovery
+  * [Consul](https://consul.io "webpage hashicorp consul.io") using the [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol "webpage wikiarticle for gossip protocol") on the `meta-network` for application service discovery.
+  * Its how clouds can find systems with non-static IPS and without static DNS mappings.
 * Use of `systemd-firewalld` to block all firewall ports by default
   * User must open then as needed (AWS has the same behavior)
+  * Standard to `systemd` which means all linux platforms use the same configuration
 * Dynamic registration of each VM upon creation with our monitoring and metrics solution
   * Node Exporter, Prometheus, and Grafana
 * Force the use of Public/Private key use